 How to take a position on ETFs

-Trading ETFs is also a great way to capitalise on shorter-term price movements within certain sectors.
-When you trade ETFs with CFDs, you can take advantage of leverage to get amplified exposure to the ETF of your choice.
+Trading ETFs is a great way to get exposure to shorter-term price movements within certain sectors.
+When you trade ETFs with CFDs, you can use leverage to get amplified exposure to the ETF of your choice.

 As a result, CFDs enable you to open a position for just a fraction of the cost of traditional investing.
-While leverage can magnify your profits, it can also magnify your losses, so it is important to create a risk management strategy before you trade.
+This means that, while leverage can magnify your profits, it can also magnify your losses.
+This is because loss is calculated based on the full size of the position rather than the cost of opening that position and can far outweigh any initial deposit, so it is important to create a risk management strategy before you trade.

 A share is a portion of a company that can be bought or sold after it has listed on a stock exchange via an initial public offering (IPO).
 When you own a stock, you own a portion of that company – this means you could receive dividends if they are paid and will gain voting rights.

 ETFs are traded in a similar way to stocks, but they track an underlying asset or basket of assets.
 They can track a range of markets, including company stocks, indices and commodities, but would not entitle the holder to own those underlying assets.

 An ETF’s price is determined by the value of the fund’s underlying assets, known as the net asset value (NAV), and not by the fund’s market price.
 NAV is calculated as the ETF asset value minus the ETF liability value, divided by the number of shares in circulation.
 So, if just one of these values change, the NAV will also change.
 This is why supply and demand for an asset or market, for example the FSTE 100, can also play a part in pricing.

 The percentage change in the ETFs price is what matters, not the actual price.